DIGITALAX/KinoraSDK/README.md

 ![Kinora](https://chromadin.infura-ipfs.io/ipfs/QmVXUT5Ki2exwtCLgk8HXGEx4Pp51kZSGJpVv8zx2LmaaY)

-An open source typescript SDK, with an easy interface to combine on-chain Livepeer video metric recording with decentralized social quests on Lens Protocol.
+An open source typescript SDK, with an easy interface to combine on-chain Livepeer videometric recording with decentralized social quests on Lens Protocol.

 ### The Kinora SDK delineates three principle segments: **Envoker**, **Dispatch** and the **Kinora Player Wrapper**.
 Each segment can be used in isolation for greater flexibility in programming Quest deployment and player interaction.